 UP-DATE 6/7/17: a fourth Wells TE arrived today to enter the collection!
 These engines are just SO irresistible - to me anyway!
-This has a very neat smokebox/chimney unit, which is not the usual amateur casting but looks like a quality factory-made item; the wheels too slightly differ from the standard Wells pattern, and also look like professional factory castings.
-Where these items hail from is a complete mystery, but they were obviously designed expressly for the Wells TE, presumably to allow a model to be built without the need for self-cast components.
+This has a very neat smokebox/chimney unit, which is not the usual amateur casting but looks like a quality factory-made item; the wheels too slightly differ from the standard Wells pattern, and also look like professionally made items, not cast but milled from the solid.
+Where these parts hail from is a complete mystery, but they were obviously designed expressly for the Wells TE, presumably to allow a model to be built without the need for self-cast components.
 (If anyone has any information on a company supplying these items to schools, I'd be delighted to hear from you!)
 It is as a whole a well-made machine, which should really look very nice indeed when restored!
 Pictured below and in the Photo Gallery.

 UP-DATE 21/7/17: A very special and quite unique Kenneth Wells variant arrived today, purchased from a fellow member of the Unofficial Mamod & Other Steam Forum, who as part of the deal made a new SV for it which is a lovely piece of craftsmanship.
 Successfully steam-tested before dispatch, this delightful addition to the collection is an overtype steam wagon, the body being closely styled upon the classic Mamod SW1 but with "the business end of things" being unmistakably Wells.
 The wording 'Slough Grammar' is cast on the front of the smokebox, and the quality of the build is such that it is surely the product of the metalwork teacher there rather than one of the students.
 It even boasts a reversing lever, something I've never seen before on a Wells.
 Absent its rear wheels, first job upon receipt was to transplant a pair harvested from a scrapped 1970s SW1 which fitted perfectly; a spacer and a couple of washers were then installed between the front axle and the perch bracket beneath the smokebox, to bring the body into level.
 (Just as I had to do on the TE featured above).
 I now very much look forward to giving this lovely but neglected model the TLC it deserves, and getting it all into pristine condition!
 More pics in the Photo Gallery.